neondatabase/psql-describe/README.md

 * `runQuery` is an async function that takes a SQL query (string) and must return *unparsed* query results in the same format used by node-postgres when specifying `rowMode: 'array'`.
 * `outputFn` is a function that receives output for display: this will be either a string or a table object (see below).
 * `echoHidden` (boolean) has the same effect as the `-E` argument to psql: if `true`, all SQL queries are output to `outputFn`, in addition to the final results.
-* `sversion` (number) should be the same value as `SHOW server_version_num` executed on the server, and it used to determine what features the database supports.
+* `sversion` (number) should be the same value as `SHOW server_version_num` executed on the server.
+It is used to determine what features the database supports.
 If it is not provided, the server is queried for it.
 * `std_strings` (boolean) indicates the value of `standard_conforming_strings` in the database.

 The function returns an object with two keys: `{ promise, cancel }`: